- Dementia is a syndrome in which there is deterioration in memory, thinking, behaviour and the ability to perform everyday activities.

 Rates of dementia

-The total number of people with dementia is projected to almost double every 20 years, to 65.7 million in 2030 and 115.4 million in 2050.
+The total number of people with dementia is projected to 75.6 million in 2030 and almost triple by 2050 to 135.5 million.
 Much of this increase is attributable to the rising numbers of people with dementia living in low- and middle-income countries.

 Treatment and care